Macaroni and cheese: Canada

 Macaroni and cheese was brought to Canada by British immigrants, coming from other parts of the British Empire.
 Macaroni and cheese recipes have been attested in Canada since at least Modern Practical Cookery in 1845, which suggests a puff pastry lining (suggesting upper-class refinement); a sauce of cream, egg yolks, mace, and mustard; and grated Parmesan or Cheshire cheese on top.
 Canadian Cheddar cheese was also becoming popularized at this time and was likely also used during that era.

 Macaroni and cheese is very popular in contemporary Canada.
 Kraft Dinner is the most popular brand of packaged macaroni and cheese.
 Sasha Chapman, writing in The Walrus, considered it to be Canada's national dish, ahead of poutine.
 In fact, Canadians purchase nearly 25% of the 7 million boxes of Kraft Dinner sold worldwide each week.

 United States

-One theory is that James Hemings brought the recipe to the United States, prompted by Thomas Jefferson who was interested in extruded pasta.
+One theory is that James Hemings brought the recipe to the United States after discovering it in France, prompted by Thomas Jefferson who was interested in extruded pasta.
 In 1802, Jefferson served "a pie called macaroni" at a state dinner.
 The menu of the dinner was reported by Reverend Manasseh Cutler, who apparently was not fond of the cheesy macaroni casserole.